mramshaw/NoteM/TestPlan.md

 #### Non-deletion

-In order to prevent against accidental deletion of notes, the swipe must be very decisive in order for the note to be deleted.
+In order to prevent against accidental deletion of notes, the swipe must be decisive in order for the note to be deleted.

 Swipe a note approximately 10 percent of the way across the screen: